Google Calendar Integration

 export GOOGLE_TOKEN_PATH="$HOME/.config/gog/token.json"

 Security: OAuth tokens are stored on your local filesystem.
 Expanso reads them at pipeline runtime - they're never sent to OpenClaw or any AI model.
-You can revoke access at any time.

 Deploy the Calendar Pipeline